The objectives of Queen's staffing policies and procedures for general staff positions are to:

 In circumstances where the position will be advertised, Human Resources staff will discuss the approved vacancy with the department and will help develop appropriate wording for an advertisement of the position.
 Human Resources will coordinate the placement of the advertisement on the Careers section of the Human Resources website.
 However, requisitions for vacant positions which are to be posted must have completed the approval process and been received by Human Resources one week prior to the week in which they will appear in order to meet the publication deadline (i.e., Monday noon, one week prior to advertisement).
 The advertisement should be simple and clear.
 All essential minimum qualifications and credentials of the job must be identified as well as physical requirements if necessary.
 Once posted, applicants have one week to respond to the ad.

-Additional procedures such as special advertising and networking may be implemented to attract candidates from the four designated groups for positions which have been identified under employment equity legislation.
+Additional procedures such as special advertising and networking may be implemented to attract candidates from equity-seeking groups.
 Human Resources will advise departments of these options in all cases where specific employment equity goals have been established for the vacant position's job category.

 Internal applicants are defined as: